 Basin rainfall is also an important factor in the design of flood management systems, as the total amount of precipitation, as well as the rate and duration of runoff, can influence the likelihood and severity of flooding.
 Basin rainfall data is also used to monitor drought conditions, as reduced precipitation can result in decreased water availability and increased water stress in a watershed.

 As per UFSR, the average annual basin rainfall is 1897 mm.
 The catchment is medium precipitation type with respect the basin rainfall.
-The 24 hour maximum precipitation is 324 mm, which is one sixth of the average annual rainfall indicating potential hydrological risk.Thiessen Polygon Method
+The 24 hour maximum precipitation is 324 mm, which is one sixth of the average annual rainfall indicating potential hydrological risk.